-Yes, I'm biased, but I consider CNET's TV reviews the best in the business.
-We've come up with a set of tools and procedures designed to arrive at unbiased results by utilizing industry-accepted video-quality evaluation tools, objective testing criteria, and trained experts.
-The goal is to tell you what TVs are better than others, and why.
-Here's the complete guide to how we do it, updated in anticipation of.
+Yes, we're biased, but we consider CNET's TV reviews the best in the business.
+We've been doing it for more than two decades and we've honed the process to serve the ultimate goal:.
+We have a proven set of tools and procedures designed to arrive at unbiased results using video-quality evaluation tools, objective testing criteria and trained experts.
+Here's how we do it.

 Test environment and equipment

-The most important piece of test equipment is a trained, expert eye.
-Test patterns and the latest gear are no substitute for a knowledgeable, keen-eyed evaluator with a background in reviewing similar types of TVs.
-CNET's TV reviewers, David Katzmaier and Ty Pendlebury, have extensive experience reviewing and calibrating displays, and perform all measurements and tests themselves.
+The most important piece of test equipment is an experienced eye.
+Test patterns and the latest gear are no substitute for a knowledgeable evaluator with a background in reviewing similar types of TVs.
+CNET's head of TV reviews, David Katzmaier, has extensive experience reviewing anddisplays.

-Our main TV lab is a 1,200-square-foot room where we set up our comparison lineups.
-A curtain can divide the room in half so we can set up two different, independently light -controlled lineups at the same time.
+CNET's main TV lab is a large room where we set up comparison lineups.
+There are curtains over the windows to block out light -- or admit it for daytime viewing tests -- and a large curtain divides the space from the rest of the lab.
 Light control is a big deal for TV testing.
-We have blackout shades we keep down (resulting in complete darkness) for most tests, but we can also raise them to evaluate a TV's bright-room performance.
-The walls are painted black, and the floor and ceiling are dark gray to minimize contamination from light and maximize background contrast.
+We perform most measurements in complete darkness, as is the industry standard, to isolate the TV's output from ambient light.
+The walls are painted dark gray and the floor and ceiling are dark as well, to minimize contamination from light and maximize background contrast.

-Our primary mechanical test device is a Konica Minolta CS-2000 spectroradiometer (right; about $28,000), which replaced an older CS-200 in June 2008.
-The CS-2000 improves upon the CS-200 in its capability to measure low-luminance sources, and is regarded as one of the most-accurate devices of its kind.
-It measures luminance and color from any type of display, including plasma, LCD, and LED-based flat-panels, as well as projectors and even rear-projection TVs ( ).
+Our primary mechanical test device is a Konica Minolta CS-2000 spectroradiometer (which costs about $28,000), one of the most-accurate devices of its kind.
+It measures luminance and color from any type of display, including OLED, LCD and LED-based flat panels.

 Here's a list of our other test equipment and hardware:

-- Quantum Data 780: A signal generator that outputs a variety of test patterns at various resolutions and formats, including all HDTV resolutions, 1080p, and 3D, via HDMI.
-As of early 2013, this is the primary generator we use for calibration and evaluation.
+- Murideo 6G: A signal generator that outputs a variety of test patterns at various resolutions and formats, including 4K HDR and 1080p, via HDMI.
+This is the main generator we use for evaluation.
+Its test patterns primarily consist of windows of white, gray or color in the middle of a TV's screen, which are measured by the CS-2000 to evaluate the TV's capabilities.

 - Konica Minolta LS-100: Highly accurate handheld luminance meter, used to spot-check luminance during comparisons and when using the larger CS-2000 is inconvenient.